terraform-linters/tflint/docs/user-guide/config.md

 - Current directory (`./.tflint.hcl`)
 - Home directory (`~/.tflint.hcl`)

+However, if `--chdir` or `--recursive` is used, The config file in the changed directory will be loaded.

 The config file is written in [HCL](https://github.com/hashicorp/hcl).
 An example is shown below:

 ```hcl